Lehrstuhl-BWL-EvIS/sportyweb/database-schema/sportyweb-schema-classDiagram.md

 # Database design as class diagram (for using multiplicity constraints)

-Note that data types are NOT properly modeled due to Mermaid.js limitations, see https://mermaid-js.github.io/mermaid/#/classDiagram
+Note that multiplicity are NOT properly implemented in Mermaid.js at this time, see https://mermaid-js.github.io/mermaid/#/classDiagram

 ```mermaid